| MECTA in the news... back to news EMT classes - learn to save a life

 victims from emergency situations.
 The classes involve lectures

+as well as practical application.
 There are many reasons why the students are taking the class.
 Some

 students are on their way to becoming medical professionals.
 Other